Last update of this page: March 23, 2026

 -

-And a combination of both: LUST with the help of AMD have prepared some containers with popular AI applications.
-These containers use some software from Conda, a newer ROCm version installed through RPMs, and some performance-critical code that is compiled specifically for LUMI.
+The LUMI AI factory, and before LUST with the help of AMD, have prepared some containers with popular AI applications.
+These containers mix software from PyPi or Conda (the LUST containers), often a newer ROCm version installed through RPMs, and some performance-critical code that is compiled specifically for LUMI.

 Managing containers¶

-Singularity is currently the only supported container runtime and is available on the login nodes and the compute nodes.
+Singularity Community Edition is currently the only supported container runtime and is available on the login nodes and the compute nodes.
 It is a system command that is installed with the OS, so no module has to be loaded to enable it.
-We can also offer only a single version of singularity or its close cousin AppTainer as singularity/AppTainer simply don't really like running multiple versions next to one another, and currently the version that we offer is determined by what is offered by the OS.
+We can also offer only a single version of singularity or its close cousin AppTainer as singularity/AppTainer simply don't really like running multiple versions next to one another.
 Currently we offer Singularity Community Edition 4.1.3.
+The reason to chose for Singularity Community Edition rather than Apptainer is that it supports a build model that is compatible with the security restrictions on LUMI and is not offered in Apptainer.

 To work with containers on LUMI you will either need to pull the container from a container registry,